 \subsection{Cross-Correlation Loss}

-Cross-correlation loss is a recently proposed loss in Barlow Twins \citep{zbontar2021barlow}.
-In contrast to InfoNCE loss, it trains the model via decorrelating the components of representation instead of directly optimizing the geometry of embedding space.
-In this section, we deeply explore the cross-correlation loss, and show that it secretly optimizes the alignment and divergence factors required by Theorem \ref{thm: classifier}.
+Cross-correlation loss is first introduced by Barlow Twins \citep{zbontar2021barlow}.
+In contrast to InfoNCE loss, it trains the model via decorrelating the components of representation instead of directly optimizing the geometry of embedding space, but it is still observed to have clustered embedding space.
+To explore this, we study the cross-correlation loss in detail and show how it implicitly optimizes the alignment and divergence required by Theorem \ref{thm: classifier}.